ream/deprecated/README.md

 ## Usage

-Unlike a regular Vue SPA, you must export a `router` function in your app entry in order to make it work with Ream:
+Unlike a regular Vue SPA, you must export a function which returns an object in your app entry in order to make it work with Ream:

 ```js
 // index.js